 Is Harney & Sons Earl Grey Imperial Tea Right for You?

-What is Earl Grey Imperial tea?
+What is Earl Grey Imperial?

 As an Amazon Associate we earn from qualifying purchases.

-Are the sachets individually wrapped?
+Are the sachets full-leaf or crushed tea?

 As an Amazon Associate we earn from qualifying purchases.